ctkelley/SIAMFANLEquations.jl/README.md

    1. A print book: __Under contract with SIAM for manuscript delivery in 2021 and publication in 2022__.
    2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL/releases/tag/v0.2.1) (open source)
+      - You can roll the dice and use the [IJulia notebook Master Branch](https://github.com/ctkelley/NotebookSIAMFANL).
+It has the new stuff and is not likely to break things in this version of the package __today__.
    3. This package (MIT License)<br>
       I will register this package no earlier that the release of v0.2.1 and no later than the release of v0.2.2 (when Chapter 2 of the notebook and the solvers/test problems for that chapter are in final draft form and I'm startingon Chapter 3).